 Key reasons for the delays to car manufacturers include:

-That pandemic we’re all going through, though we at least look to be at the tail end of, has affected pretty much every aspect of life.
-Microchip production has been no exception to this.
+That pandemic we’re all going through, though we at least look to be at the tail end of, has affected all aspects of everyday life.
+Microchip production has been no exception.

 When carmakers were ready to gear up production, they found themselves at the back of the queue for these microchips.
 Microchip factories take up to six months to re-start production of specific types of chip, leaving carmakers facing severe delays in their supply chain.